 Additionally, some mechanisms associating to integrity result reporting have been proposed.
 [4] proposes a timer based on TTA for the UE to check if positioning system is still available, while [12] suggests that reporting mechanism can be optimized by conditional or adjustable reporting interval, to reduce radio resource usage.
 The rapporteur thinks these are options for optimizations that can be discussed later.

-Proposal 7: RAN2 confirms that both integrity result reporting mode 1 (PL reporting) and mode 2 (Integrity Event Flagging) are supported in Rel-17, with a mode selection indicator.
+Proposal 7: RAN2 confirms that at least integrity result reporting mode 1 (PL reporting) is supported in Rel-17.
 The messages RequestLocationInformation and ProvideLocationInformation in LPP are used for signalling relating to integrity result reporting.
-FFS if other types of reporting and/or optimization mechanisms are needed.
+FFS if other types of reporting (including Mode 2) and/or optimization mechanisms are needed.

 2.6 Assistance Data of Feared Events